gvwilson/sensibleadventures/nardica/nardica.md

 *crack!*

 Boots thudded on the deck.
 "Citizen!
-Take cover!" the Marine ordered, the pop-up guns on the shoulders of her exoskeleton whirring from one position to another as its tiny onboard core evaluated potential threats.
+Take cover!" the Marine ordered, the pop-up guns on the shoulder pauldrons of her exoskeleton whirring from one position to another as its tiny onboard core evaluated potential threats.
 An armored hand closed on Iffy's arm and pushed her back against the wall.

 "What's happening?"
 Iffy demanded.